 The clinic is open five days a week.
 In addition, one day a week, some of the staff conduct mobile missions to more rural parts of Cavaillon where it is difficult or too far to get to Martineau.

 Medical Services in Haiti

 At each center, pediatric and adult patients can visit the clinic when they are ill.
 In addition, we provide routine childhood examinations, vaccinations, and nutritional intervention when a child is acutely malnourished.
 We also offer counseling, routine pre- and postpartum examinations and referrals for complicated pregnancies.
-Practical courses in health and hygiene are also conducted for the community to improve the overall health of the people. check that this is up to date and accurate.
+Practical courses in health and hygiene are also conducted for the community to improve the overall health of the people.

 The clinic also houses its own dispensary for medicines prescribed for our patients and a laboratory for medical tests.

 The clinic routinely treats over 400 patients per month.
 Operating costs are approximately $200,000 per year including our Haitian staff’s salaries, medications, medical supplies and building maintenance.
 Our Haitian staff are NOVA’s only paid employees aside from one part-time US-based accountant.